hydrusnetwork/hydrus/docs/running_from_source.md

 The setup will ask you some questions.
 Just type the letters it asks for and hit enter.
 Most users are looking at the (s)imple setup, but if your situation is unusual (e.g. very old/new python), try the (a)dvanced, which will walk you through the main decisions.
 Once ready, it should take a minute to download its packages and a couple minutes to install them.
 Do not close it until it is finished installing everything and says 'Done!'.
 If it seems like it hung, just give it time to finish.

+This setup creates a copy of your system python in a folder called 'venv'.
+Is it completely non-destructive and undoable.
 If something messes up, or you want to make a different decision, just run the setup script again and it will clear out and reinstall everything.
-Everything these scripts do ends up in the 'venv' directory, so you can also just delete that folder to 'uninstall' the venv.
-It should _just work_ on most normal computers, but let me know if you have any trouble.
+You can also just delete that folder to 'uninstall' the venv.

+The setup should _just work_ on most normal computers, but very old or new systems or unusual architectures may run into trouble.
+Let me know if you have any problems.

 Then run the 'setup_help' script to build the help.
 This isn't necessary, but it is nice to have it built locally.
 You can run this again at any time to update to the current help.

 #### Running it

+!!! note "Run the launch script, not the .py"
+    Do not run `hydrus_client.py`, because you will get errors about missing libraries (probably `yaml`/`qtpy`).
+You will be running `hydrus_client.bat/.sh/.command` instead.

+    We have just set up a "venv", which is not the same as your system python, and so in order to run `hydrus_client.py`, we need to "activate" the venv first to load all the libraries we just installed with the `setup_venv` script.
+Feel free to check the contents of the launch scripts--they are very simple--to see how it works.

 === "Windows"

-    Run 'hydrus_client.bat' to start the client.
+    Run `hydrus_client.bat` to start the client.

 === "Linux"